Surrender Information Request

-NGPR primarily facilitates rehoming dogs in states east of the Mississippi with the exception of these seven states: Arkansas, Iowa, Kansas, Missouri, Nebraska, New Mexico and Oklahoma.
-Other than these states, if you are located west of the Mississippi, please consult our state contacts list and directly contact the organization listed for your state or a state near you.
+NGPR primarily facilitates rehoming dogs in states east of the Mississippi.
+If you are located west of the Mississippi, please consult our state contacts list and directly contact the organization listed for your state or a state near you.

 We need to locate appropriate foster homes for dogs who need to be moved and it may take weeks to identify a foster home for your dog to go to.